pyproject.toml

 If you set QUONFIG_BACKEND_SDK_KEY as an environment variable, initializing the client is as easy as

-Unless your options are configured to run using only local data, the client will attempt to connect to the remote CDN.
+Unless your options are configured to run using only local data, the client will attempt to connect to

 Special Considerations with Forking servers like Gunicorn that use workers